 Ko Selwyn Clark toku ingoa

-My role is to lead our other two frontline Kai Manaaki teams, so they are able to engage and support our whanau experiencing social and health service challenges, engaging them from a kauapapa Māori perspective.
+My role is to lead our Youth Services and Whai Oranga teams, so they are able to engage and support our whanau experiencing social and health challenges, engaging them from a kauapapa Māori perspective.

 We have a goal of whānau as leaders for whānau.
 Our team are relatable, passionate and proactive with a united focus – He Taumata Whānau.
 Together, we ensure our whānau receive the right awhi, encouragement and wrap around service to achieve their desired outcomes.